 9. “75 Small Home Design Ideas You’ll Love” – Houzz

 Houzz’s “75 Small Home Design Ideas You’ll Love” reads more like a regulated forum of homeowners and interior designers that were allowed to share their design tips and tricks alongside a shot of the technique in real life.
 Almost like online shopping, the article offers a quick snapshot of a decorating theme or piece of furniture one might use in their home.
-Should a reader be interested, they can select the image and read more in the caption.
-However, if they are not, there is a diverse pool of other styles to read through and choose from.
+Also, select any image and read more in the caption, or choose from a diverse pool of other styles to read through.